What is the Best Butter to Eat?

 Pure Butter

 Now we come onto pure butter with no blending or adding unnecessary ingredients.
 Some brands will add chemicals to increase the shelf life so make sure you watch the ingredients list.
-If you try and find a butter that’s just churned milk fat that’s going to be the healthiest choice.
+If you try and find a natural butter that’s just churned milk fat that’s going to be the healthiest choice.
 This is because it’s minimal processing which means the nutritional value, and the rich taste, are preserved.
 We’d recommend choosing unsalted or salted just based on taste preference as there’s not enough salt in it to have negative health effects.
 We think the salt adds the perfect balance to the creaminess when spread thickly on toast.
 While butter is high in saturated fats these are largely short-chain fatty acids.
 These are used by the body rather than just being stored in cells which is what can lead to high visceral fat.
 There have also been some recent studies suggesting that the fat in dairy does not contribute to raised bad cholesterol and may even improve heart health.
 This means butter is a healthier choice than other high-fat foods.

 Grass-Fed Butter